Search for AI Tools

 • User-friendly interface.

-• Integrated with other Google services.
+• Seamless integration with Google services.

 Cons

-• Limited formatting options for text.
+• Limited formatting options for notes.

 Notability homepage